 It might be challenging to find something to listen to in Ukrainian online.
 Not because it doesn’t exist, but because you have to know where to look for and Google in Ukrainian, not in English.

-So, I did the research for you 🙂 In this post, I offer you a couple of ways you can practice your Ukrainian with radio and the links to the good Ukrainian radio stations that will help you in your learning process.
+So, I did the research for you 🙂 In this post, I offer you a couple of ways you can practice your Ukrainian with radio and links to good Ukrainian radio stations that will help you in your learning process.

 Ukrainian Radio as a Listening Exercise

 It is very common, for example, for the morning shows to have 2 presenters: one Ukrainian-speaking and one Russian-speaking.
-Also, it’s common that during one interview the questions and answers are in different languages.
+Also, it’s common that during one interview, the questions and answers are in different languages.

 1. Громадське радіо

-Check out also Hromadske TV.
+Also, check out Hromadske TV.